vijayraavi/architecture-center/includes/cloud-adoption/governance/policy-statements.md

 - No assets identified with a protected level of data may be deployed to the cloud, until sufficient requirements for security and governance can be approved and implemented.
 - Until minimum network security requirements can be validated and governed, cloud environments are seen as a demilitarized zone and should meet similar connection requirements to other data centers or internal networks.

-Cost Management:

-- For tracking purposes, all assets must be assigned to an application owner within one of the core business functions.
-- When cost concerns arise, additional governance requirements will be established with the Finance team.

 Resource Consistency:

 - Because no mission-critical workloads are deployed at this stage, there are no SLA, performance, or BCDR requirements to be governed.
 - When mission-critical workloads are deployed, additional governance requirements will be established with IT operations.

+Identity Baseline:

+- All assets deployed to the cloud should be controlled using identities and roles approved by current governance policies.
+- All groups in the on-premises Active Directory infrastructure that have elevated privileges should be mapped to an approved RBAC role.

+Deployment Acceleration:

+- All assets must be grouped and tagged according to defined grouping and tagging strategies.
+- All assets must use an approved deployment model.
+- Once a governance foundation has been established for a cloud provider, any deployment tooling must be compatible with the tools defined by the governance team.

 ## Processes